bottlepy/bottle/docs/plugins/dev.rst

 .. rubric:: Dependency or resource injection

-Plugins may checks if the callback accepts a specific keyboard parameter and only apply themselves if that parameter is present.
+Plugins may checks if the callback accepts a specific keyword parameter and only apply themselves if that parameter is present.
 For example, route callbacks that expect a ``db`` keyword argument need a database connection.
 Routes that do not expect such a parameter can be skipped and not decorated.
-The paramneter name should be configurable to avoid conflicts with other plugins or route parameters.
+The parameter name should be configurable to avoid conflicts with other plugins or route parameters.

 .. rubric:: Request context properties

-Plugins may add new request-local properties to the current :data:`request`, for example ``request.session`` for a durable session or ``request.user`` for logged in users.
+Plugins may add new request-local properties to the current :data:`request`, for example ``request.session`` for a durable session or ``request.user`` for logged-in users.
 See :class:`Request.__setattr__ <BaseRequest.__setattr__>`.

 .. rubric:: Response type mapping